What is effective communication? 13 steps to improve it

 According to the often-quoted, popular piece of statistics, 93% of communication is nonverbal — but, this number has also been heavily disputed by experts and proven to be a misinterpreted version of the findings from the original study by Albert Mehrabian, a famous psychologist.

-Moreover, nonverbal communication may sometimes also represent cultural barriers to effective communication.
-For example, when the person we are communicating with interprets our nonverbal language in accordance with their own cultural norms — which do not align with what we are trying to convey.
+For example, our body language can become a perceptual barrier — our raised eyebrows can get in the way of what we’re trying to communicate with our words.
+Furthermore, nonverbal communication can often be a cultural barrier as well.
+The person we are communicating with can interpret our nonverbal language in accordance with their own cultural norms, which do not align with what we are trying to convey.

 Proper nonverbal communication is an important step toward effective team communication — and you’ll need to make the effort to properly convey and interpret nonverbal language.

-• Learn how to use nonverbal communication to your advantage:
+Substep #1: Use nonverbal communication to your advantage:

-• Read the room and act accordingly — don’t smile when the message is serious, or frown when engaging in casual chats with colleagues.
+• Read the room and act accordingly — don’t smile when the message is serious or frown when engaging in casual chats with colleagues.

 • Maintain frequent eye contact with the people you are communicating with.